divvun/DivvunPublicTenders/WordCompletionPrediction.md

 * trigram model of word forms
 * trigram model of lemma / POS / inflections

+##Trigger

+The word completion should be automatically applied when the user taps the space key.

 ## Compatibility requirements

 * iOS 9+
 * Android 5+

+## Acceptance requirements

+Before delivery of final version:

+* user documentation
+* passing all defined tests
+* all code in Github

+# Tender

 ## Tender requirements